 - The mobile booking process should be simplified as well.
 Hoteliers should avoid requesting unnecessary information from the visitors.

+Summer generally has a more immediate booking window, with large numbers of guests booking rooms days or sometimes even hours before arrival.
+It should be expected that with gradually easing restrictions, this will only be magnified this summer too.
 Guests browsing for last-minute bookings make up a considerable portion of both OTA and brand.com search traffic.
 In fact, many OTAs market themselves to hoteliers based on this fact, as a way of shifting distressed inventory.